Seeed-Studio/wiki-documents/docs/Grove-12_Key_Capacitive_I2C_Touch_Sensor_V2-MPR121.md

 <iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/leaf-piano-5261a6/embed' width='350'></iframe>

+**Play with Scratch**: How to play a scratch game with a Touch Sensor?

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/play-with-scratch-b3f9fc/embed' width='350'></iframe>

 ## Tech Support
 Please do not hesitate to submit the issue into our [forum](https://forum.seeedstudio.com/).